ethereum/ethereum-org-website/src/content/enterprise/index.md

 Blockchain applications help businesses:

-- Reduce the cost of trust and coordination between business parties
+- Increase trust and reduce the cost of coordination between business parties
 - Improve business network accountability and operational efficiency
 - Build new business models and value creation opportunities
 - Competitively future-proof their organization